wifiknight45/lexicon_locksmith/README.md

 a) Inspired by the popular Wordle game by Josh Wardle.
 b) The word list used was curated from common English language dictionaries.
+c) A huge thank you to @darkermango (https://github.com/darkermango) for the sweet wordlist.

 ## Contact